afnog/sse/virtualization/ganeti-exercise.md

 #### Partitioning

-The server should use LVM for disk space, so instead of the default *Guided Partitioning*, choose *Manual*, then *SCSI1*, then:
+The server should use LVM for disk space, so instead of the default *Guided Partitioning*, choose *Manual*, then *SCSI1*.
+Write a new partition table if prompted.

 * Select *pri/log free space*, *Create a new partition*, 40 GB, *Primary*, *Beginning*, *Done*.
 * Select the new partition, choose *Use as > Physical volume for LVM*.